-You can also add some nutritional products to your regimen, to help reduce inflammation and improve joint health:
+You can also add some nutritional products to your regimen, to help support normal immune responses and improve joint health:

-- Curcumin, a natural inflammation-fighter, which is the active ingredient in turmeric.Smarter Curcumin is formulated with curcumin in its most active and bioavailable form.
-This is a great option for people who prefer natural inflammation fighters to NSAIDs, which have someserious side effects.
+- Curcumin, a well-known Ayurvedic spice that has been used to promote normal inflammation, which is the active ingredient in turmeric.Smarter Curcumin is formulated with curcumin in an active and bioavailable form for better absorption and efficacy.
+This is a great option for people who prefer natural joint health supplementation.

-- Smarter Joint Food is another natural supplement that can nourish and increase the health of your cartilage, and improve joint mobility.
+- Smarter Joint Food is another natural supplement that can nourish and promote the health of your cartilage, as well as encourage improved joint mobility.